AAS Course Requirements

 *Will satisfy the Quantitative Literacy requirement for AAS degree.

 Course Requirements for AAS Degree

-You must be accepted into the AAS program to enroll in any of these courses.
+You must be accepted into the AAS program to enroll in any of these courses, with the exception of MLS 1001.
 Following each course is a note on which semester it is offered: F=fall, S=spring, Su=summer.